qash-finance/qash-ui/packages/docs/docs/intro.md

 ## Join Our Community

-Stay connected with the Q3x community for the latest updates, tips, and support:
+Stay connected with the Qash community for the latest updates, tips, and support:

-- Join our [Telegram group](https://t.me/q3xfinance) for real-time discussions and support
+- Join our [Telegram group](https://t.me/+GR5eFRAAoNAyMjZl) for real-time discussions and support
 - Get help from other users and our team
 - Stay updated on new features and improvements
 - Share your feedback and suggestions

 :::tip
-Our community is a great place to learn from other users' experiences and get quick help with any questions about Q3x!
+Our community is a great place to learn from other users' experiences and get quick help with any questions about Qash!
 :::